-In addition to filling in the vacant positions, the budget will also be of great benefit to the veterans, especially those that need access to doctors and other support services.
+In addition to filling in the vacant positions, the budget will also be of great benefit to the veterans.
+Especially those that need access to doctors and other support services.
 They may even be allowed to consult doctors that aren’t within the restrictions of the Department of VA.

-3. Correctional officers
+3. Correctional Officers

 On average, a correctional officer earns about $41,000.
 Since the industry’s job growth is expected to hit 4%, this rate may even get higher.
 This might not sound like a large number but considering the industry’s high turnover rate, job opportunities would surely be abundant.

 Apart from that, there’s also an increase in the budget proposal for the Department of Homeland Security next year.
-This increase will facilitate the hiring of around 1,500 Border Patrol and Immigration and Customs enforcement agents.
+This increase will facilitate the hiring of around 1,500 Border Patrol and Immigration and Customs Enforcement agents.

-4. Construction workers
+4. Construction Workers

 This strong demand made both public and private investors interested.
-As a result, more firms are now showing willingness to expand their payrolls to keep up with the demand.
+As a result, more firms are now showing a willingness to expand their payrolls to keep up with the demand.

-A 2000-mile wall to stand along the border of United States and Mexico can mean more jobs.
+A 2000-mile wall to stand along the border of the United States and Mexico can mean more jobs.
 Just imagine how much manpower that project will need.
-In estimate, it’s going to cost somewhere between $15 to $25 billion.
+In the estimate, it’s going to cost somewhere between $15 to $25 billion.